 Click here if you are a British national who resides in Belgium under a special identity card from the Protocol Directorate

-Given the current uncertainties surrounding Brexit, the information on this website is susceptible to change in light of political events.
-This information does not constitute legal advice, which neither the FPS Foreign Affairs nor the Belgian Embassy in London are in a position to provide.
+Given the current developments surrounding Brexit, the information on this website is susceptible to change in light of political events.
+This information does not constitute legal advice.
+Neither the FPS Foreign Affairs nor the Belgian Embassy in London are in a position to provide such advice.

 - Practical suggestions for Belgians living in the United Kingdom

 - FAQ: What will be the impact of Brexit for me?